Omanis in Indian jails to be freed

 The Oman Embassy in India on Friday issued a statement on its official Twitter account in this regard.

-“Noticeable efforts have been made by the governments of Oman and India in the case of Omanis detained in Hyderabad in the charges of marrying underage girls.
+“Noticeable efforts have been made by the governments of Oman and India to resolve the case.
 The court has cleared the charges against the Omanis”, the statement said.

-Accordingly, the passports will be given to them anabling them to leave India within three weeks, added the statement.
+Accordingly, the passports will be given to them enabling them to leave India within three weeks, added the statement.